Share your love

 - It’s also used to accept emails from other SMTP servers.

-Postfix was built by Wietse Venema who is a Unix and security expert.
-It’s easy to use, and designed with security and modularity in mind, with each module running at the lowest possible privilege level required to get the job done.
+Postfix was built by Wietse Venema, who is a Unix and security expert.
+It’s easy to use and is designed with security and modularity in mind, with each module running at the lowest possible privilege level required to get the job done.
 Postfix integrates tightly with Unix/Linux and does not provide functionalities that Unix/Linux already provides.
 It’s reliable in both simple and stressful conditions.

 Steps To Install and Configure Postfix Mail Server on AlmaLinux 8